As an ANGLE Sheriff. Your job is to:

 IMPORTANT info to include in Chromium bug reports:

 Internals>GPU>ANGLEfor ANGLE-related Chromium bugs

 Internals>Skiafor Skia-specific bugs

 The ANGLE auto-roller automatically updates Chrome with the latest ANGLE changes.

-We also use additional auto-rollers to roll third party libraries into ANGLE once per day:
+We also use additional auto-rollers to roll third party libraries, and Chromium, into ANGLE once per day:

 Please ensure these rollers are also healthy and unblocked.
-You can trigger manual rolls using the dashboards to land high-priority changes.
+You can trigger manual rolls using the dashboards to land high-priority changes, for example Chromium-side test expectation updates or suppressions.
 When a roll fails, stop the roller, determine if the root cause is a problem with ANGLE or with the upstream repo, and file an issue with an appropriate next step.

 NOTE: vulkan-deps consists of several related Vulkan dependencies:

 vulkan-deps houses Vulkan-Tools, Vulkan-Loader, Vulkan-ValidationLayers, Vulkan-Headers and other related repos.
 If the roll fails, you will have to determine the correct upstream repo and file an issue upstream.
 For more info on vulkan-deps see the README.